riyazul07/Project-Management/README.md

 # Project-Management
- Repositroy for Project Management Course IS 594 Weekly standup reports and assignments
+Repositroy for Project Management Course IS 594.
+Weekly standup reports and assignments.